geolffrey/blazor_viz_d3_zoom/README.md

                     // Capture browser window inner dimmensions.
-                    // this will be used to calculate  the center and use that as the initial point of distributions var wndDimm = await _Module.InvokeAsync<BrowserDimmensions>("browserDimmensions");
+                    // this will be used to calculate  the center and use that as the initial point of distributions
+                    // Class BrowserDimmensions is declared at the end of this file.

+                    var wndDimm = await _Module.InvokeAsync<BrowserDimmensions>("browserDimmensions");
                     _Height = wndDimm.Height;
                     _Width = wndDimm.Width;